 Part one of a four part blog series about the bike that I started building last January.
-I’ve also planned a podcast to talk about why I wanted to build my own steel bike frame to race on during the 2018 triathlon season.
+I’ve also planned a podcast to talk about why I built my own steel bike frame to race on in 2018.

 The course I was taking was a 3-day lugged steel frame building course.
-I later found out that it was the first accelerated course that Robert had done.
+I later found out that it was Robert’s first accelerated course.
 To get my frame built in time it had to be lugged not fillet brazed, without forks and with geometry decided in advance.

 On Monday at 09:00, Robert met us outside his workshop.
 He rents a small space under an organic wine shop in Karl-Liebknecht-Straße.
 Without knowing it I’d booked an Airbnb right opposite the workshop.

 We started the day by chit-chatting about our biking and building experience.
 I also got to know Jurgen, the other student I’d be sharing the workshop with.
 He was enrolled on a 5-day fillet brazing course.
 A 50th birthday present from his wife.

 Below are all the steps that I took on the first day.
 I jotted them down for when I go to build something on my own.

 Practice filing a tube using a paper template from BikeCad.

 Mitre cutting technique and setting the drill angle.

 Select tubes and put in wooden storage box.